 Invite your organisation’s board to reflect on the following questions:

 - Are we thoroughly assessing our GHG emissions, climate risks and opportunities, both within our operations and across our whole value chain?
-If not, what steps must we take to do so?

 Join a Chapter